 I’ve been at this roots searching thing since the 1980’s and have more recorded than I can ever bring to mind, but I’m always eager to share when I can.

 Once settled in at Phyllis’s childhood home, she sent a couple of texts to cousins in search of THE Buckland Family Bible with names and dates recorded.
 Eureka!
 Every genealogist’s treasure chest of data. (photos below) Before long, a couple of cousins and my brothers arrived to share fun times as we sat on the screen porch at Aunt Clara’s.
 Good times!

 Family connections run deep in our mountains.
 There’s something sweet when our conversations pick right back up where we left off years ago.
 It’s that bond of family ties that is unmistakably the best – the very best.

-Family is special to me and I want you to know that.
+Family is extra special to me, and I want you to know that.
 I love that I’m from these mountains and the rich heritage we share.

 Grandmother Buckland’s Bible

 Some entries are in her handwriting; I recognize the same rough cursive as in her scrapbook and on the backs of pictures that I have.
 I suspect that the later entries of younger children were written by Aunt Bertha. click on the images to view larger